nbnbhwyy/scE2TM/README.md

 ```bash
 python run.py
 ```
+On the provided example dataset, the demo completes in about one minute.

 ### Tutorial

 We provide three tutorials in the `tutorial` directory that introduce the usage of $scE^2TM$ and reproduce the main quantitative results: